 This document provides an overview of language-specific annotation conventions for Greek used in Oracc.

-Greek is indicated by the language shift %grc
+Greek is indicated by the language shift %grc.

 Greek may be entered in Unicode without any special indication to the ATF processor; we define an ASCII transliteration as well since it may be easier for some users to employ.